 One of the most common misconceptions is that Rolfing SI is a form of deep tissue massage.
 The purpose of Rolfing IS is to balance and align the body along a vertical line by working on deep fascial layers and muscles that have been pulled out of position by strain or injury.
 Rolfing SI requires awakeness and participation of the client.

 Most clients receive the treatment in comfortable underwear.
 It is important for the practitioner to be able to assess the client’s physical structure and see the changes that occur during and between sessions.
-It is essential that the client feels comfortable, therefore if you are not comfortable being in your underwear, for women a two-pieced swimsuit or low rise running shorts or yoga-type stretchy shorts and sports bra are also suitable.
+It is essential that the client feels comfortable, therefore if you are not comfortable being in your underwear, for women a two-pieced swimsuit or low rise running shorts or yoga-type stretchy shorts and sports bra (preferably with thin straps) are also suitable.
 For men, boxers are also suitable.
 You will be covered by a blanket while receiving the treatment on the table.

 The Rolfing 10 series allow to thoroughly address the whole body with the aim of achieving the highest level of somatic and perceptual integration possible.